joakim/kay/README.md

 # Kay

-A small programming language inspired by Smalltalk and Blade Runner that compiles to JavaScript.
+A small programming language inspired by Smalltalk and Blade Runner.

 <p> </p>